University of Wisconsin TSA 403(b) Program Information

 None of the investments in the TSA Program has loads (sales commissions or broker fees).
 However, you should be aware of the following charges:

 Beginning in 2014, there is no UW participant fee.
-The university has negotiated with our investment companies for the companies to cover the UW program administration costs.
+The UW has negotiated with our investment providers for the providers to cover the UW program administration costs.

 Investment Company fees.

 These fees depend on the company and the type of investment you select.
-Most TSA investment companies have no direct fees.
-The UW TSA Review Committee has set maximums for most investment company charges.
+Most TSA providers have no direct fees.
+The UW TSA Review Committee has set maximums for most provider charges.

 - Annual fees.
-Each company is permitted to charge an annual fee of up to $30 per participant.
+Each provider is permitted to charge an annual fee of up to $30 per participant.
 All companies have waived this fee.

 - Insurance company charges.

 - Surrender Charges:

 - If you purchase an annuity from Lincoln National or Ameriprise/RiverSource, you may pay a surrender charge of up to 8% if you withdraw your funds during the first years of the contract or transfer them to a different company.
 Contracts issued after January 1, 2008 have no surrender charges; however, contracts issued before 1/1/08 may have surrender charges lasting up to 8 years.

 - You may also pay a mortality and expense risk (M&E) charge on variable annuity accounts.
 Most of this charge is agent compensation, although it also provides a guaranty that if you die, your beneficiaries will receive a specified amount, typically the amount you contributed or a specified “stepped-up” amount.
 In the UW TSA Program, this cost cannot exceed 1.25% of your average fund balance in the previous year.